Security Architect

 The Stack: Memory Layout and Function Frames

-How the stack works in x86 and x64 Linux — process memory layout, push and pop mechanics, function prologues and epilogues, and why buffer overflows can overwrite the return address.
+How the stack works in x86 and x64 Linux: memory layout, push/pop mechanics, function prologues and epilogues, and why overflows overwrite the return address.

 x86 and x64 Registers and Calling Conventions